coredns/coredns.io/content/blog/autopath.md

 +++
-date = "2017-10-15T09:47:12Z"
+date = "2017-10-20T09:47:12Z"
 title = "Autopath"
 tags = ["Autopath","Kubernetes"]
-description = "Server side search path extension with *autopath*" author = "chris"
+description = "Server side search path extension with *autopath*" author = "john"
 +++

 CoreDNS 011 introduced a new plugin: [*autopath*](/plugins/autopath).
-It transparently addresses a problem relating to search paths in kubernetes and can be useful in other scenarios.
+It transparently addresses a problem relating to search paths in Kubernetes and can be useful in other scenarios.
 In a nutshell, *autopath* helps reduce query load for Kubernetes service discovery.
 It does this by resolving queries on the server side, instead of waiting for the client to request a search for each domain in the search path one at a time.